Nanak, the founder of the Sikh religion, and the man who became its first Guru, was born in 1469 A.D. by the western calendar.

 From Japji

-in the Sikh Holy Book ~ (and is recited every morning).
+in the Sikh Holy Book ~ and which is recited every morning).

 Knowledge of the Transcendent is not to be obtained,